corsairmarks/combined_silfae_revisited/mod/README.md

     * The Eye of Terror is its own graphics entity with a Stellaris-flavored description and adds the negative effects of _both_ black holes and pulsars
     * Expect Shroud entities to become progressively more successful in their attempts to manifest in the system
 * You can use the Eldar portraits and/or custom initializer for your own empire without any DLC requirements
+* The Eldar are part of the Humanoid species class (since Stellaris 3.8)
 * Fix the file type on the included event image - it was a `.png` with the `.dds` extension - it is now distributed in the correct `.dds` format for Stellaris
-* Support being able to choose a single-gender species (new in Stellaris 3.2)
+* Support being able to choose a single-gender species (since Stellaris 3.2)

 ## Compatibility